EmberHeavyIndustries/HID2AMI/README.md

 #### **FLASHING THE BOOTLOADER**
 - Install the ST DFU Tool package on your Windows machine.
 Make sure you have the ST DFU-USB driver installed (in case something went wrong, you can manually install them from the DFU Tool's directory)
-- Put HID2AMI in DFU-BOOT mode, by selecting position 2-3 for both "BOOT0" and "PA9BOOT" jumpers
+- Set HID2AMI in DFU-BOOT mode, by selecting position 2-3 for both "BOOT0" and "PA9BOOT" jumpers
 - MAKE SURE THAT HID2AMI IS NOT CONNECTED TO YOUR AMIGA MOUSE/JOY PORT
 - Connect HID2AMI to any USB port of your PC, by mean of the A-A USB Cable
 - After few seconds, HID2AMI should be recognized by Windows as "ST Device in DFU Mode"